NABMElab/ARRP-seq/README.md

 ## Example
-test fastq file is uploaded on figshare that can be downloaded from https://doi.org/10.6084/m9.figshare.27093502.v1 run the `run.sh`, the reference version for all referecnce such as fastq, gtf and database for blast used in example is hg38.
+test fastq file is uploaded on figshare that can be downloaded from https://doi.org/10.6084/m9.figshare.27093502.v1 Before running the code, please put all the codes and run.sh in the same folder named code. run the `run.sh`, the reference version for all referecnce such as fastq, gtf and database for blast used in example is hg38.
 Target file is included in `Example` file.